-- Raise the motorcycle with the rear lifting gear. ( p.
-94)
+- Raise the motorcycle with a lift stand. (p.
+99)

-Take the brake line out of the guide.
+- Take the brake line out of the guide.

 - Manually press the brake caliper toward the brake disc to push back the brake piston. - Remove screw 1 and pull wheel speed sensor 2 out of the hole. - Remove nut 3.
-Take off chain adjuster 4. - Pull out wheel spindle 6 to the point where the chain adjuster is no longer in contact with the adjusting screw.

-Push the rear wheel forward as far as possible and take the chain off the rear sprocket.
+Take off chain adjuster 4. - Pull out wheel spindle 6 to the point where the chain adjuster is no longer in contact with the adjusting screw. - Push the rear wheel forward as far as possible and take the chain off the rear sprocket.